f-i/GPMDB_GIS_version/README.md

 # GPMDB_GIS_version
-Here is the GIS shapefile for the latest Global Paleomagnetic Database (GPMDB) 4.6b, including joined two tables: PMAGRESULT and ALTRESULT ([See more details about these two tables][4]).
-It can be opened using QGIS or ArcGIS. **Please note that here the points visulized are sampling sites**.
+Here is the GIS shapefile for the latest Global Paleomagnetic Database (GPMDB) 4.6b, including joined four tables: PMAGRESULT, ALTRESULT, ROCKUNIT and REFERENCE ([See more details about these four tables][4]).
+It can be opened using QGIS or ArcGIS. **Please note that here the points visulized are sampling sites** (i.e. SLONG and SLAT in [PMAGRESULT table][4]).

 ![GPMDB 4.6b opened in QGIS](gpmdb46b_qgis_demo.png?raw=true)